zefanyakharisma-cell/International-Office-Website/README.md

 Bearer tokens issued by `/api/admin/login` are stored in a Python dict (`admin_sessions`) in the Flask process.
 Restarting the server invalidates all active sessions.
 For multi-process or multi-server deployments, move sessions to a shared store (Redis, DB table, etc.).

 **Backend API URL hardcoded**
-The meeting request form `POST`s to `http://localhost:3001/api/submit-meeting-request`.
-Before deploying to production, update this URL in `main.js` to point to the live backend host.
-If the backend is offline, form submissions fail gracefully with an alert directing users to email `head-partnership@petra.ac.id`.
+`API_BASE` in `JS/admin.js` currently points to the Railway deployment (`https://international-office-website-production.up.railway.app`).
+If the backend is redeployed to a different URL, update `API_BASE` in `JS/admin.js` and the visit-tracking `fetch` in `JS/main.js`.
+If the backend is offline, the admin system and meeting request form fail gracefully — the form shows an alert directing users to email `head-partnership@petra.ac.id`.

+**SQLite on cloud platforms**
+Railway's filesystem is ephemeral — `submissions.db` may be wiped on redeployment.
+For durable storage, migrate to a managed database (e.g. Railway's Postgres plugin) and update the SQLite calls in `main.py` to use SQLAlchemy or `psycopg2`.

 **SMTP / email config**
 Email notifications require valid SMTP credentials in `backend/.env`.
 If the credentials are missing or incorrect, the form submission still saves to `submissions.db` but no email is sent (a warning is printed to the server console).
 Ensure `backend/.env` is never committed to the repository.